xding78/Sharing/glossary_draft.rst

 is considered as `distributed ledger`_ (DL), where two or more parties use it to negotiate and reach an agreement.

 **ASIC** |br|
-stands for Application Specific Integrated Circuit, also referred to Silicon Chip is created to do a single task with significant power savings.
-ASICs are more efficient as compared to conventional hardware like CPU and GPU.
-ASIC is designed to process `SHA-256`_ hashing problems for mining more bitcoins.
+stands for *Application Specific Integrated Circuit*, also referred to Silicon Chip is created to do a single task with significant power savings.
+ASICs are more efficient as compared to conventional hardware like CPU and GPU. *ASIC* is designed to process `SHA-256`_ hashing problems for mining more bitcoins.

 **API** |br|
 Application Programming Interface (API) is referred to be a software intermediary that enables two different applications to interact with each other.
 These interfaces define ways to do communication between several components.

+**Attestation Ledger** |br|
-**Attestation Ledger** is an account book, created to provide evidence of individual transactions.
+An attestation ledger is an account book, created to provide evidence of individual transactions.
 The ledger is to used to check that agreement, statement or commitment of transaction was made.

 B
 ---